 Monument to Alexander Popov in Yekaterinburg, Historic monument in Kirovski district, Yekaterinburg, Russia.

-The Monument to Alexander Popov is a cast-iron sculpture depicting the inventor seated on a bench in Yekaterinburg's Kirovski district.
-It sits on Truda Square near the Central Post Office and is accompanied by a fountain installation.
+The Monument to Alexander Popov is a cast-iron sculpture in the Kirovski district of Yekaterinburg, showing the inventor seated on a bench.
+It stands on Truda Square, close to the Central Post Office, and is surrounded by a fountain installation.

 The community of curious travelers